wpietri/sucks/README.md

 be a nice, tidy RESTful API.
 That would be easy enough to make.
 And b), it's a vacuum.

+## Installation

+My belief, so far untested, is that you just check out this code, do `pipenv install`, and then call the script `sucks`.
+If you try, please let me know how it turns out.

 ## Usage

 To get started, you'll need to have already set up an EcoVacs account